CONTENT

 Your doctors are pretty much always on call, but now they’ll be able to text through your healthcare facility’s phone number at any time!

-Being able to securely text PHI opens the door to the quality and speed of care you can provide.
+Secure healthcare texting allows medical providers to share protected health information (PHI) quickly and safely.
 You no longer have to play phone tag because you can’t share information over a voicemail.
 Instead, you can text the patient directly for things like:

 • Requesting their personal details to fill out their health profiles